Qwer-TeX/minibox/README.md

     Adding in your own utilites is very simple, decide what program you want to add to MiniBox then do the following.

-    1. To add the program, create the (example would be used from here on) `touch src/example.c`
+    1. To add the program, create its source file (example would be used from here on) (e.g. src/example.c)

     2. Now edit it to include `#include "minibox.h"`, because all headers go into minibox.h 2b.
 If your program consist of more than 1 function then `#include "utils.h"` and add its